wdelfuego/nova-calendar/README.md

 Please create or upvote [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) in the GitHub repo for the features you think would be most valuable to have.

 ## What can you do?
-Developers who are interested in working together on this Tool are highly welcomed -- take a look at the `CONTRIBUTING.md` file in this repo.
+Developers who are interested in working together on this Tool are highly welcomed.
+Respond to or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) and we'll get you going quickly.

 # Installation
 ```sh